 Each year we offer a range of bursaries for which successful MRes Sport & Exercise applicants can apply.
 These assist with the payment of fees (partially or fully depending on the bursary).
 In addition they provide the recipient with the guaranteed opportunity for relevant work experience in a professional environment.
 Providers of such bursaries include: Wolverhampton Wanderers FC, Walsall FC and The Health Futures University Technical College.

-The Institute of Sport has an excellent reputation for teaching quality, supervision and research.
+The Institute of Sport and Human Science has an excellent reputation for teaching quality, supervision and research.
 You will have the opportunity to work with staff accredited by the British Association for Sport and Exercise Sciences, the British Psychological Society, and the Higher Education Academy, whilst completing a course that will enhance your career prospects and prepare you for future study at Doctoral level.

 The Faculty of Education Health and Wellbeing series of seminars and lectures spans education, sport, care, psychology health and wellbeing, bringing you a variety of engaging speakers and experts from the University of Wolverhampton and many other UK universities, visit www.wlv.ac.uk/fehw/lectures